herrevilkitten/holiday-in-ten-towns/Session_1.md

 * Round 6
 	* Midnight attempted to cast a spell but couldn't quite get it out.
 ### End Combat
 * RJ sidled up to the polar bear that was eating the goblin boss.
-He
+He made friends with the bear and managed to retame it.
+The rest of the group just kind of stared.
+* Midnight used the _command_ spell to control the other bear and have it "stay"
+* RJ approached the commanded bear and befriended it in the same way that he befriended the first; he then managed to get both hooked up to the wagon
+* Some dwarves came out to see what is going on and noticed that we were _not_ goblins and were pretty impressed.
+	* They were very happy that we recovered the ingots and invited us to stay and rest for the night before taking the ingots to Bryn Shander in the morning.
+* In the morning, the group returned to Runa and settled up, before taking the ingots to Blackiron Blades.
+* For all of this, the party was rewarded with **4 gems (50gp)** and given a **10% discount on everything at Blackiron Blades**.